Alternate nostril breathing

 1. Sit comfortably with the head and spine upright.

-3. Close your right nostril with your thumb and inhale through the left nostril.
+3. Close your right nostril and inhale through the left nostril.

-4. Close your left nostril with the ring finger, open your right nostril by releasing the thumb and exhale through the right nostril.
+4. Close your left nostril, open your right nostril and exhale* through the right nostril.

-6. Close your right nostril with the ring finger and open the left nostril by releasing the thumb.
+6. Close your right nostril, open the left nostril.
 Exhale through the left nostril.

 7. Repeat steps 3 to 6 for several minutes (up to ten) twice a day.